NAMTeam/namteam.github.io/content/docs/getting-started/installation-notes.md

   1. Verify your Sim City 4 version compatibility and minimum system specifications from the tables [below](#version-compatibility)</a>.

-  2. [Download the NAM Installer](/download-the-nam) via the button at the top of this website and unzip the file.
+  2. [Download the NAM Installer](/download-the-nam) and unzip the file.

   3. Install the pre-packaged Java Runtime Environment if Java is not already installed.
 This is found under a file named **OpenJDKxxxx**.